 Coming with humour, joy, and a most sacred love for uniqueness, Caroline is the hybrid instructor that blends an anthropology background to her current career as a portraitist, illustrator, and wall art painter.

 Emerging from a blissful six years in the French traditional sphere of education, she's further developed her connection with children of all ages by doing daily collective art masterpeices, bathing ears and minds in sounds that take the creation process to roleplaying levels.
 "Natural order comes from a human whose senses are engaged in creating...", and it's all about bringing a higher sense of appreciation for self, as art is this meeting sone within, that eases your ability to choose what you want to do, in harmony with who you are.
 Always.

 So wave your magic wands everyone, because you are ageless.
 You are good.
 You are everything this world ever was curious to meet.

-Celeste is excited to be a part of the Artshine team as the outreach assistant.
+Celeste is excited to be a part of the Artshine team as the Community Engagement Coordinator.
 Her first involvement with Artshine was actually at the age of 16 when she was a councillor at an Artshine summer camp.
 Celeste is a recent graduate of Master’s College & Seminary with a Bachelors Degree majoring in Theology.
 She is a Spoken Word artist/poet and loves to infuse messages of hope into all her art pieces.
 Celeste is passionate about seeing young people develop their artistic abilities to their fullest potential.
 Any type of art you want to show her, she wants to see.
 She especially loves hearing the stories and meanings behind personal art pieces.